What is the Adhesive Tape?

 What are They Made of?

-They are made of materials like carrier or backing (plastic, paper, foam, foil, cloth, or any other) coated with sticky material as required.
+They are made of materials like carriers or backing (plastic, paper, foam, foil, cloth, or any other) coated with sticky material as required.
 The carrier is rolled, which results in a big tape roll.
 Afterward, it is cut into thin bands with narrow sides that would produce several strip rolls.

 Each roll is different and has a unique composition.
 The rolls can be customized and made to suit the specific application area, thereby giving a range of sticking options.